Portraits at 70mph

 The space inside our cars becomes another world once we enter it.
 A world where we are happy to do many things we wouldn’t in public because we feel safe.
 We seem to forget that the world can actually see us, as although we can’t really hear it and we seem to pass it by quickly, we are in a glass bubble.
 But this bubble is a protection and it’s ours.
-We pick our nose, sign out loud, shout, kiss, have sex, eat, and sleep here.
+We pick our nose, sing out loud, shout and swear, kiss, have sex, eat, and sleep here.

 The perception of our surroundings changes dramatically, and the perception of speed alters too.
 Join the motorway and coast along at 70mph for some time and we enter an almost trancelike place, almost oblivious to the fact we are hurtling along (actually quite dangerously) in a small metal box.

 These photos are taken from a standstill.
 They peer into the worlds of cars passing at 70mph.
 These fractions of a second images create an unusual juxtaposition between the still world of the viewer and the flash of the passing car.
 The resulting photograph giving us an extended view of the world inside, we can take our time to look around to see what’s happening there; to see the interplay between the occupants, their emotions actions and the objects inside.
 The image starts to become a weird portrait which includes the car itself and our preconceived associations of who drives what car.
 Some occupants see the camera some don’t but this interplay only serves to strengthen the concept of the bubble world, with the occupant looking out, maybe their world is threatened or maybe they are curious, looking out as if they are on safari.